Nazaninkhazaee/HarryPotter/README.md

 3. Build and run the application on an emulator or a connected device.

-## Contributing

-Contributions to the Harry Potter demo application are welcome and encouraged!
-If you have any bug reports, feature requests, or suggestions, please open an issue on the project's GitHub repository.
-Additionally, feel free to submit pull requests with improvements or fixes.

-Before contributing, please review the [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## Acknowledgements

 The Harry Potter demo application was created with inspiration from the Harry Potter API (https://www.potterapi.com/).
 We would like to acknowledge the creators of the API for their valuable data and resources.